 1 The organisation demonstrates a genuine commitment to the Collaboration Principles.
 2 The proposed Implementation Site is appropriate.
 3 The organisation demonstrates strategic alignment with the project topic.
-4 The organisation has clearly articulated the current processes for collecting and analysing data to inform the project intervention.
-5 The organisation has provided sufficient QI Pressure Injury data relevant to their service delivery.
-6 The organisation has identified relevant challenges and/or opportunities that will be addressed by the project.
-7 The project personnel have the skills, expertise, availability and continuity to deliver the project and the organisation has considered other resources that need to be involved.
-8 The organisation demonstrates an awareness of the Organisational Readiness required for the project and how it meets / will meet this.
-9 The organisation demonstrates an existing project management capability with examples of previous project implementation.
-10 The organisation has identified appropriate senior leaders who will sponsor and support the project, and the project has Executive/Board endorsement.
-11 The organisation demonstrates an awareness of possible challenges and risks in implementing the project and has considered appropriate mitigations for these.
-12 The organisation has appropriate communication and change management strategies in place to support the project implementation.
+4 The organisation has identified workforce challenges and/or opportunities that will be addressed by the project.
+5 The organisation has anticipated how their workforce structure might evolve as a result of this project.
+6 The project personnel have the skills, expertise, availability and continuity to deliver the project, and the organisation has considered other resources that need to be involved.
+7 The organisation demonstrates an awareness of the Organisational Readiness required for the project and how it meets / will meet this.
+8 The organisation demonstrates an existing project management capability with examples of previous project implementation and has processes in place to support project data collection to understand and measure the intervention's effectiveness.
+9 The organisation has identified appropriate senior leaders who will sponsor and support the project, and the project has Executive/Board endorsement.
+10 The organisation demonstrates an awareness of possible challenges and risks in implementing the project and has considered appropriate mitigations for these.

-- Any aspects of non-compliance have a clear rationale and do not affect the likelihood of project success. - When reviewed alongside other shortlisted applications, the selected organisations represent a diversity of aged care settings, organisation types, sizes and locations.
+11 The organisation has appropriate communication and change management strategies in place to support the project implementation.
+12 Any aspects of non-compliance have a clear rationale and do not affect the likelihood of project success.
+13 When reviewed alongside other shortlisted applications, the selected organisations represent a diversity of aged care settings, organisation types, sizes and locations.
 The list below indicates factors that may inform the mix of organisations for this Flagship Project; however, the final selection will be dependent on applications received.

-- Representation from different States and/or Territories - Representation across metropolitan and regional, rural, remote areas - Representation across residential care and home care - · Representation of small and large providers - · Representation of for-profit and not for profit
+Representation from different States and/or Territories Representation across metropolitan and regional, rural, remote areas Representation across residential care and home care Representation of small and large providers Representation of for-profit and not for profit